-In this roasted butternut squash recipe, squash wedges are baked with parmesan breadcrumbs and topped with a zesty fresh herb and olive oil sauce for serving.
+Roasted butternut squash wedges baked with parmesan breadcrumbs and topped with a zesty fresh herb and olive oil sauce.

 Yield 6 - 8 servings

 - 1 small butternut squash, or 2 honeynut squash (about 2 1/2 pounds)